Skip to content

 Free margin is the difference between total account equity and the sum of margin held against all open positions.
 It is the capital available to open new positions or absorb adverse movement on existing ones.

 Unrealised P&L on open positions is included in equity calculations.
 Free margin shrinks as adverse movement develops, even before the position closes.
-A position that opens with $6,383 of free margin and runs into 200 pips of adverse movement has free margin of $4,383, with the same margin held.
+A position that opens with $8,915 of free margin and runs into 200 pips of adverse movement has free margin of $6,915, with the same margin held.

-Margin call mechanics
+Margin call and stop-out mechanics

-Margin and {{pip}} value: the position-sizing connection
+Margin and pip value: the position-sizing connection

-Margin determines what the account can support; pip value determines what each unit of price movement costs.
+Margin determines what the account can support; Pip value determines what each unit of price movement costs.
 They are different but linked.

-A $10,000 account on 1:30 leverage can open up to about 2.7 standard lots of EUR/USD before all equity is tied up as margin (2.7 × $3,617 = $9,766).
+A $10,000 account on 1:100 leverage can open up to about 9.2 standard lots of EUR/USD before all equity is tied up as margin (9.2 × $1,085 = $9,982).
 That is the upper bound from a margin perspective.
-From a risk-per-trade perspective, the upper bound is far smaller — at 1% risk per trade with a 50-pip stop, the account supports 0.20 standard lots, not 2.7.
+From a risk-per-trade perspective, the upper bound is far smaller — at 1% risk per trade with a 50-pip stop, the account supports 0.20 standard lots, not 9.2.

 Position sizing is constrained by whichever bound is tighter.
 For a well-funded account using sensible risk per trade, that is almost always the risk bound, not the margin bound.
 Margin only becomes the active constraint when the account is overexposed across multiple positions.